All Episodes

 What is that all about?

-I don't care if it's Mao's revolution or the Bolshevik Revolution or the former so former Soviet Union satellite states of Hungary, Bulgaria, Czechoslovakia, Yugoslavia, Poland, East Germany.
+You're describing it in great detail, Sharon, and that is that any name it's been used under, any form it's taken, any manifestation of it, I don't care if it's Mao's Revolution or the Bolshevik Revolution or the former Soviet Union satellite states of Hungary, Bulgaria, Czechoslovakia, Yugoslavia, Poland, East Germany.

 I don't care which form it's taken.

-They promised the same thing.
+They promise the same thing.

-We're going to take from one group of people, and we're going to take from the rich, we're going to give to the poor, and they always end up being more poor.
+We're going to take from one group of people and we're going to take from the rich.

-There ends up with and then it's a question in the end of how much of your freedom did you give up in the name of false security?
+There's more misery there ends up with and then it's a question in the end of how much of your freedom did you give up in the name of false security?

-That is the path.
+That is the past.

-We have to, because they're in bed with them.
+We have to because they're in bed with them.

 I mean, and the media.